The Fearless Vampire Killers: Plot

-The film is set "deep in the heart of Transylvania" and the story appears to take place sometime during the mid-19th century.
-Professor Abronsius, formerly of the University of Königsberg, and his apprentice Alfred are on the hunt for vampires.
+In the mid-19th century, Professor Abronsius, formerly of the University of Königsberg, and his young apprentice Alfred are on the hunt for vampires.
 Abronsius is old and withering and barely able to survive the cold ride through the wintry forests, while Alfred is bumbling and introverted.
-The two hunters come to a small village seemingly at the end of a long search for signs of vampires.
+The two hunters come to a small village in Transylvania seemingly at the end of a long search for signs of vampires.
 The two stay at a local inn full of angst-ridden townspeople who perform strange rituals to fend off an unseen evil.

-While staying at the inn, Alfred develops a fondness for Sarah, the overprotected daughter of the tavern keeper Yoine Shagal.
+While staying at the inn, Alfred develops a fondness for Sarah, the overprotected daughter of the tavern keeper, Yoine Shagal.
 Alfred witnesses Sarah being kidnapped by the local vampire lord Count von Krolock.
-Crazed with grief and armed only with a bunch of garlic, Shagal attempts to rescue her but does not get very far before he is captured, drained of his blood and vampirised.
-After Shagal rises and attacks Magda, the tavern's beautiful maidservant and the object of his lust when he was still human, Abronsius and Alfred follow his trail in the snow, which leads them to Krolock's ominous castle in the snow-blanketed hills nearby.
+In despair and armed only with a bunch of garlic, Shagal sets out to rescue Sarah that night, but in the morning, he is found frozen outside the inn, with fang marks on his wrist, leg and abdomen.
+After Shagal, now a vampire, rises and attacks Magda, the tavern's beautiful maidservant and the object of his lust when he was still human, Abronsius and Alfred follow his trail in the snow, which leads them to the Count's ominous castle in the snow-blanketed hills nearby.
 They break into the castle but are trapped by the Count's hunchbacked servant, Koukol.
-They are taken to see the Count, who affects an air of aristocratic dignity while questioning Abronsius about why he has come to the castle.
-They also encounter the Count's son, the foppish (and homosexual) Herbert.
+They are taken to see the Count, who declares himself a fan of Abronsius's research on vampirism.
+They also meet the Count's son, the foppish (and homosexual) Herbert, who expresses an immediate interest in Alfred.
 Meanwhile, Shagal, no longer caring about his daughter's fate, sets up his plan to turn Magda into his vampire bride.